jimtonez/nextjs-edge-demo/README.md

 # nextjs-edge-demo

 This project hosts the nextjs edge demo, a containerized application designed to run in OpenShift.
-Below are the instructions for setting up a local development environment to run the application.
+Below are the instructions for setting up the local development environment and running the application.

 ## Getting Started